Everest Base Camp Trek In November

 Since November is the last month of the autumn season in Nepal, you can expect pleasant weather throughout your journey.
 The temperature fluctuates between 6 degrees to 12 degrees during the daytime.
 The temperature drops quite low in the nighttime, but proper clothing and sleeping bags will ensure not to pose low temperatures as a barrier.

 November also brings clear skies which blesses you with absolutely majestic views of the mountains.
 The visibility is fantastic, and it is very rare to see clouds covering the mountains.
-So you can enjoy the best views of Everest, and it’s neighboring peaks from various viewpoints throughout your trek.
+So you can enjoy the best views of Everest, and it’s neighbouring peaks from various viewpoints throughout your trek.

 Trails For The Everest Base Camp Trek In November